KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 You should not use this option normally, kde-builder will prompt to be re-run with it if it is needed.

+This option must be passed to allow `kde-builder` to remove conflicting source directories.
+Currently even this only happens when trying to clone a git-based module if an existing source directory is present.
+Never specify this option unless it is suggested by `kde-builder`, and only if you don't mind the source directories that are referenced being deleted and re-cloned.

 (cmdline-delete-my-settings)=
 [`--delete-my-settings`](cmdline-delete-my-settings), `--no-delete-my-settings`